-I have been in the health and golf fitness scottsdale industry for almost 10 years, I have been a trainer, worked in a physical therapy clinic, been around professional baseball players and have had countless interactions and experiences with different clients, players and friends all regarding weight loss.
+I have been in the health and golf fitness Scottsdale industry for almost 10 years, I have been a trainer, working in a physical therapy clinic, been around professional baseball players and have had countless interactions and experiences with different clients, players and friends all regarding weight loss.

 Once you get towards your goal don’t settle in, When we first start a new workout or a new diet, friends, family, coworkers etc. will be you biggest fans for the first 1 to 3 months, praising your effort and your results, but once you start getting towards 5 months of your new lifestyle those fans can start disappearing, the praise will start becoming quieter, but that does not mean that you can now maintain where you are at, we need to push past this moment, challenge ourselves with new routines and new recipes, sign up for a race or an event keep exercise fun and energize, recruit a buddy making yourself a mentor and accountable for yourself and them.